mAAdhaTTah/wordpress-github-sync/README.md

 Looking to tinker with Jekyll, but wish you could use WordPress's best-of-breed web editing interface instead of Atom? (gasp!)

 Well, now you can!
-Introducing WordPress GitHub Sync!
+Introducing [WordPress GitHub Sync](https://github.com/benbalter/wordpress-github-sync)! :sparkles:

 ## WordPress GitHub Sync does three things: